pmhoudry/pythonPaybox/README.md

 returns a string, which is a valid html form ready to be put inside a template for example

-### verify_notification(response, reference, total, production=False, verify_certificate=True)
+### verify_notification(response, order_reference, order_total, production=False, verify_certificate=True)

-returns two strings in a dict :
+returns three strings in a dict :

-- reference, your reference of the payment
+- success, True if the payment is successful
-- authorization, the number of authorization that Paybox send on success
+- status, Paybox status message
+- auth_code, The Authorization Number sent by the Payment Center

 ### verify_certificate(message, signature)